HariSankarNayak/angular-firebase-play/README.md

 This repo is updated to Angular 13:

-This master branch contains the *final version of the course code*, that you can use as a reference if you choose to code along.

 # Installation pre-requisites

 IMPORTANT: Please use Node 16 LST (Long Term Support version).